jasonprogrammer/glerd_example/README.md

-# glerd_example
+# How to use Glerd

-An example project to help demonstrate how to use Glerd, a library that can generate metadata for Records in Gleam.
+this is an example project to help demonstrate how to use Glerd, a library that can generate metadata for Records in Gleam.